 Dr. Italo Mocchetti Receiving the President’s Award for Distinguished Scholar-Teacher

-Ceremony will be held on October 23, 2019 at 5:00 PM in Gaston Hall, during the Fall Faculty Convocation
+Ceremony was held on October 23, 2019 at 5:00 PM in Gaston Hall, during the Fall Faculty Convocation

 This award commends faculty who were nominated by their students and faculty peers for outstanding service to our community and to the Academy as exemplary scholar-teachers, embodying Georgetown’s mission as a student-centered research University.
 Awardees represent the very best of Georgetown: the blending of academic expertise, innovative research, and impactful pedagogy that draws out the ambitions and abilities of our students and faculty.